bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 However, a lot of data coming from external sources such as lab equipment and factory equipment will not be directly suitable for data analysis.
 In that case, data cleaning en reorganization might me required.

-Excel lacks behind Python and R in capabilities of data reorganization and cleaning.
+Excel lags behind Python and R in capabilities of data reorganization and cleaning.
 Nevertheless, Excel has some features that are worth explaining.
 We will discuss them here.

 ## Text to column feature